design-automation/gs-json/README.md

 ]
 ```

-The attributes and collections arrays each contain objects that define the semantics.
+The attributes and collections arrays each define the semantics.

-## Attribute Objects
+## Attributes
-Attributes objects are defined as follows:
+Attributes are defined as follows:
 * {"uuid"="xxx", "name"="my_attrib", "topology"="xxx", "values"=[...], "map"=[...] }

 *topology* can be "points", "vertices", "edges", "wires", "faces", and "shells".